paulproteus/operations/using-funds/working-with-vendors.md

 _How does [*Bridge] pay for the workshops' food and childcare?_

-Our parent organization is called Bridge Foundry, and is a 501c3 non-profit organization.
+Our parent organization is called Bridge Foundry, and is part of a 501c3 non-profit organization.
 Bridge Foundry pays expenses invoiced to [*Bridge].
 The best way to invoice [*Bridge] is to send the invoice directly to Bridge Foundry.

 Be sure to reference the [*Bridge] chapter on the invoice (such as [*Bridge] Boston or [*Bridge] Boulder).

 You can mail an invoice to:

 Bridge Foundry c/o School Factory
-Shops of the Grand Ave
-Plankinton Building
-161 W Wisconsin Ave, #2
+117 W. Walker St. #10
 Milwaukee, WI 53204

 _How long should payment take?_

-The turn-around time from invoicing [*Bridge] is a maximum of 2 weeks.
+The turn-around time from invoicing [*Bridge] is a maximum of 3 weeks.
 Under special circumstances, it may be able to happen more quickly, but we can only commit to that with prior arrangement.

 _Who should I first contact with invoicing questions?_

-The first person to contact with invoicing questions is Jenn Turner, who handles Accounts Payable for Bridge Foundry.
-Email is the preferred method of communication; her email address is jenn@schoolfactory.org.
-If you need to call her, her business phone number is 414.212.5215.
-(She's in U.S. Eastern Time, and will be most responsive during business hours there.)
+The first person to contact with invoicing questions is Diana Luepke, who handles Accounts Payable for Bridge Foundry.
+Email is the preferred method of communication; her email address is diana@schoolfactory.org.
+If you need to call her, her business phone number is 262-607-4005.
+(She's in U.S. Central Time, and will be most responsive during business hours there.)

 _How should I escalate invoicing questions?_